Mictronics/ups-server/README.md

 Install package `sudo dpkg -i ups-server_1.0.0~dev_amd64.deb`.

-The package installation is not including a webserver and its configuration.
-The ups-server binary is installed in `/opt/ups-server` while the web client is in `/opt/www/ups-server`.
+The ups-server binary is installed in `/opt/ups-server` while the web client is in `/opt/ups-server/client`.

 ### Removal